The World of Peacock Bass

 Peru Payara On The Fly "Hi Larry, I thought that I would let members know about a nice place that I have for

 Payara.
 It is especially good for fly fishermen.
-Should they need more info they can contact me at
+Should they need more info they can visit my website at www

-"Hi Marcel, Yes you may add our logo to your site.
+"Hi Marcel, Yes as a Supporting Member you may add our logo to your site.
 Most of our supporting members have our PBA logo

 on their pages to show that they are affiliated with the only professional association on